 Students are given training to deliver a strong Anti-Bullying message with a particular focus during Anti-Bullying week and mental health awareness days and weeks.
 Students receive messages about physical, mental and particularly online bullying.
 Students will discuss and actively discourage racism, homophobia and disability discrimination behaviour.
 The message of inclusion is central to this work and throughout the curriculum.

-The school works closely with outside agencies, particularly the Diana Anti-Bullying award system and Year 8 Anti-Bullying Captains received training in April 2019.
+The school works closely with outside agencies, particularly the Diana Anti-Bullying award system and Year 8 Anti-Bullying Captains received training.
 This is the third time that STAGS has worked with the Diana Award to develop the leadership of Anti-Bullying Ambassadors.

 Watch our Anti-Bullying video below, made by students for students: